-Scrutt was a man who often substituted gesture for speech, and another wave brought beer and sandwiches.
+Scrutt was a man who often substituted gesture for speech, and a wave to the knowing waitress brought beer and sandwiches.
 In every way, he seemed the absolute epitome of the elite of working class Cincinnati.
 Looking at him, one could almost see his past: the beginning as a grimy apprentice, the rapid rise, and then the final emergence as a highly skilled and experienced man on whom a great deal depended.

-The two men had discovered, more or less by accident, that their backgrounds were similar.
-Scrutt's family was an East Prussian one, and was even more militaristic than Klaus' family.
+The two men had discovered, each rather cautiously, that their backgrounds were similar.
+Scrutt's family was an East Prussian one, and was even more militaristic than that of Klaus.
 Being a talented person with no taste for military or naval discipline, Scrutt considered that he had had little option.
-His crime was, from the East Prussian point of view, an unspeakable one.
+However, his crime was, from the East Prussian point of view, an unspeakable one.
 He had never since attempted to communicate with his family, and had no regrets on that score.

 On arriving illegally in the United States, Scrutt had adopted a name bearing only the vaguest resemblence to his original one.
 He began as a hobo, bouncing around the country in empty box cars, but, having taken naturally to the railways, he managed to get a job on one of them.
 From then on, railways had become the objects of a devotion which has always been strong in East Prussians, even though normally directed toward king and country.

 Scrutt's English, while colloquial and decidedly inelegant, was actually better than that of Klaus, just a touch of accent remaining.
 Cincinnati Germans, most of them of the third generation, accepted as one of their own this earthy and often obscene man who could seemingly untangle any mess a railroad could get itself into.